Academic Options

 Students may pursue two of the above degree types as a joint program.

-Applications must be submitted before the course selection deadline (first two weeks or 14 days of a semester) of the student’s final semester*.
+Applications must be submitted by June 1, 2026 for fall 2026 admission.
 Incomplete applications, or those submitted after the deadline, will not be reviewed.

 See the section below for Additional Policies related to Dual Degrees within Penn Engineering.